makersacademy/CV/README.md

 #### Problem Solving

 I've always prided myself on my ability to be pragmatic.
 I have a strong background in Maths, and have enjoyed solving really difficult problems from a young age.
 In the final project at Makers Academy, I faced many high-level problems.
 With no prior knowledge of Machine Learning we were able to test-drive three bots.
-One particular problem I overcame during the course was to create instant messaging functionality using websockets and actioncable in a Rails app.
+One particular problem I'm proud of overcoming was building an entire data pipeline that was used as part of a ward reporting process in hospitals.

 #### Communication

-In year 12 I was part of the Young Enterprise Program, I was voted by people of my own age and a year older to represent the company as Managing Director, this involved a level of public speaking, and management within the team.
+In year 12 I was part of the Young Enterprise Program, I was voted by my peers and the year above to represent the company as Managing Director, this involved public speaking, and management within the team.
 I was made vice captain of the City water polo team in Dundee within the first few weeks playing for the club.

 #### Unstoppable

 You won't often find people raving about the fact they dropped out of university posted all over their CVs.
 Leaving University was a difficult decision for me, it left me in London with no qualifications, job or help.
-Being completely independent from the age of 19, I've had to work hard to get to where I am already, and have absolutely no desire to stop now.
+Being completely independent from the age of 19, I've had to work hard to get to where I am today, and have absolutely no desire to stop now.
 When I set myself a task there is little to nothing that can stand in my way.

 ## Experience

-#### Sensyne Health (May - September 2019)
+#### Sensyne Health (May 2019 - to present)

 - Successful start-up, working in developing apps for healthcare
-- One month in each department; Engineering, Data, Machine Learning and one month working personally with the CTO
+- Promoted from junior data engineer to data engineer after 4 months
+- Team of 3 people initially, was involved in process and hiring
 - Agile scrum environment
-- Python, Javascript, React, Neo4J, Microservices, TDD
+- Python, Neo4J, SQL, SQL Server, GCP, Microsoft Azure, Microservices Architecture, TDD

 ## Education